[ Updated Feb 28, 2023 ]

 - Use different colors to indicate if a trend is bad or good

-If you have blank-page syndrome or want to look for inspiration, then using templates is a great idea.
+If you have blank-page syndrome or want to look for inspiration, then using marketing report templates is a great idea.
 But, instead of blindly copying the template, it’s better to add some customizations so that you get the most actionable insights from it.